RECOVI/DroidWare/README.md

 # DroidWare

-This is a dataset of the malware samples being all of the android OS.
-It was manually collected 278 benign application samples and 121 malware samples being all of the android OS.
-Malware samples were obtained and analyzed by VirusTotal1 web site, which is an on-line scanning tool for malware and for Benign samples were collected from manifest application by Google Play2.
-The dataset features are formed by 152 permissions from the android platform and are responsible to indicate what resources and device actions can be accessed by the applications.
+DroidWare is a synthetic dataset designed to address the problem of malware detection in Android-based environments.
+The dataset is composed of 278 normal (non-malware) and 121 positive (malware) samples, which were obtained by analysing network traffic data.
+Malware samples were obtained and analyzed by VirusTotal 1 (https://www.virustotal.com), which is an on-line scanning tool for malware detection.
+The positive samples were collected from several random manifests and different applications at Google Play Store (https://play.google.com/).

+Since each dataset sample stands for a different application, we used the permissions of that application to access Android resources and device actions as the features.
+Therefore, each dataset sample is composed of 152 features (permissions).
+Please, consider taking look at “LIST_PERMISSIONS.pdf” file for a deeper explanation about that specific permissions.